 I have some suggestions for materials that you can use for the enclosure.
-If your case is a simple one and you want to provide a lot of color options to your customers, then you should go for PLA/ABS.
-PLA can withstand a temperature of 90° C and its melting temperature is 180° C. The glass transition temperature of ABS is 105° C. PLA/ABS material are suitable for general purpose prototypes/parts.
+If your case is a simple one and you want to provide a lot of colour options to your customers, then you should go for PLA/ABS.
+PLA can withstand a temperature of 90° C and its melting temperature is 180° C. The glass transition temperature of ABS is 105° C. PLA/ABS material is suitable for general purpose prototypes/parts.
 If your design is complex and has a lot of details, then using Nylon is good.
-Nylon is hard plastic (polymer) and its melting temperature is 270° C. It is suitable for high resolution functional prototypes/parts.
+Nylon is hard plastic (polymer) and its melting temperature is 270° C. It is suitable for high-resolution functional prototypes/parts.

 3D Printed Electronics

 Let me now tell you about a 3D Printing innovation that is all set to print both the embedded circuit and the thermoplastic body together.

 Voxel8, a 3D Printer that has been called “The Internet of Everything” by the Wired Magazine is allowing plastic as well as conducive ink to blend with each other.
 Though right now the raw materials supported by the 3D Printer are only standard PLA plastic and the silver conductive ink, it is enough to give us an impression of the way electronic devices will be made in the near future.